Signaturgruppen-A-S/signaturgruppen-broker-documentation/idps/mitid-ios.md

         // Provide the presentation context so that the authentication session is displayed correctly. authSession?.presentationContextProvider = self

+        // Makes the session incognito, which ensures that no cookies from Safari is included in the session. authSession?.prefersEphemeralWebBrowserSession = true

         // Start the authentication session.
         authSession?.start()
     }